yeiniel/aurora-webapp/doc/rationale.rst

 polymorphism on code implemented by the user.
 A common case is the polymorphism of the return value of request handlers [6]_ [7]_.
-The latter is counter intuitive because the framework user expect to produce a Web response for each eb request it process.
+The latter is counter intuitive because the framework user expect to produce a Web response for each request it process.
 And in many cases what is returned do not have a direct translation into a Web response and require additional components to make this work.
 Thus moving user code dependency declaration from the interface into the implementation details.
 This violates the second principle and the thirteenth